Professor of Urology

 Regional Director of Community Urology

-Dr. Brian Matlaga is an Associate Professor of Urology the Johns Hopkins University School of Medicine and also serves as the Director of Ambulatory Care for the James Buchanan Brady Urological Institute.
+Dr. Brian Matlaga is an Professor of Urology the Johns Hopkins University School of Medicine and also serves as the Director of Ambulatory Care for the James Buchanan Brady Urological Institute.
 Dr. Matlaga received his undergraduate degree from Dartmouth College, and his Medical Degree and a Master of Public Health degree from Tulane University.
 He then completed his internship in surgery and residency in urology at Wake Forest University; his subsequent fellowship at Indiana University was supported by an American Foundation for Urologic Disease Research Scholarship.

 Dr. Matlaga is an internationally recognized expert in the medical and surgical management of patients with urinary stone disease, and he is the Director of Stone Disease for the Brady Urological Institute.
 This expertise is built on his academic investigations of the pathophysiology and epidemiology of stone formation, as well as his contributions to the advancement of minimally invasive surgical techniques.
 A frequent contributor to the medical press, Dr. Matlaga's research has received both national and international awards, and he has sat on advisory committees for the American Urological Association, the Endourological Society, and the National Institutes of Health.